Coronavirus information for Wales

 It spreads in much the same way as the common cold or flu - through infected respiratory droplets like coughs and sneezes – and passes from person to person.
 This can happen when:

 - An infectious person gets the virus on their hands (for example by coughing in their hand) and then touches a commonly used surface, such as a door handle, which someone else then touches.

-This is why we're being advised to avoid close contact with others and avoid poorly ventilated indoor spaces.
-Wearing a mask indoors, washing our hands thoroughly and frequently, and wiping down surfaces with disinfectant can also help reduce the spread of the virus.
+Coronavirus mainly spreads through the air, which is why we're being advised to avoid poorly ventilated indoor spaces.
+Wearing a mask in crowded indoor spaces also reduces the spread of the virus by catching the droplets when people talk, cough and breathe.
+Washing our hands thoroughly and frequently, and wiping down surfaces with disinfectant can also help reduce the spread of the virus.

-People are most likely to spread the virus to other people when they are experiencing symptoms, which is why it is important to follow Welsh Government guidance on staying at home if you have symptoms, have tested positive for coronavirus or have been advised by the test and trace service to self-isolate.
+People are most likely to spread the virus to other people when they are experiencing symptoms, which is why it is important to stay at home if you have symptoms or have tested positive for coronavirus.

 However, don’t forget people can also be infectious before they know they are ill.